 - These natural fiber rugs allow a lot of dirt to sift through to the floor, so be sure to vacuum them regularly.

-Fur, sheepskin and hair-on hides.
+Fur, sheepskin, and hair-on hides

 - Start rolling your rug, keeping it as straight as possible.

 Wrapping a rug is especially helpful if you need to transport or ship it.
-This extra layer of protection will help keep out bugs, dirt and other elements that can damage the delicate fibers.
+This extra layer of protection will help keep out bugs, dirt, and other elements that can damage the delicate fibers.

 How to wrap a rug in a breathable fabric:

-- Finish rolling your rug by wrapping a cotton sheet or muslin around the rug at least one and a half times around to keep it protected.
+- Finish rolling your rug by wrapping a cotton sheet or muslin around the carpet at least one and a half times around to keep it protected.
 Secure the sheet with cotton or polyester twill tape.